 - Be a full-time or part-time student at County College of Morris matriculated in a major offering co-op or internship credit.

 - Have a minimum 2.0 GPA (higher GPA requirement may be set by academic department).

 - Have finished the majority of the coursework in your major and nearing completion of your CCM degree.

 - Your work experience must be concurrent with the semester in which you are registered for the co-op or internship credits.
 Your job offer/placement must occur prior to the start of the semester in which you plan to participate.

-1. Application Form: Download the forms based on your major below (or stop by Cohen Hall, room 203 to pick up the forms).
+1. Application Form: Download the forms based on your major below (or stop by the Student Community Center, room 125, to pick up the forms).

 2. Job Description form (choose one):

 -Choose the Position Activities form if you do not yet have a job or if you have just secured a new job.